hrmerrill/regrid-cmip-pm25/README.md

 cd regrid-cmip-pm25
 ```

+(Or instead of cloning, you could just download the `regrid.py` script.
+It will work on its own.)

 The input NetCDF datasets `cmip_annual_mean_output.nc` and `vand_annual_mean_output.nc` should be in some directory.
 Mine are in my `~/Downloads/` directory.
 You'll also need to decide where to save the output file; when I tested this, I used `~/Downloads/output.nc`.
-Now you can run this script with the following:
+Now you can run this script from a terminal with the following command:

 ```bash
 python regrid.py --input-dir path/to/inputs/ --output-file path/to/output.nc